-27 Abuse of intellectual property rights
+28 Abuse of intellectual property rights

 There are no express provisions under the Competition Law regarding abuse of intellectual property rights.
-However, the list of abusive conducts as provided under the Law is not exhaustive.
+But, the list of abusive conducts as provided under the law is not exhaustive.
 Under certain circumstances misuse of intellectual property rights may qualify as abuse of dominant position.

-28 Abuse of government process
+29 Abuse of government process

 There are no express provisions under the Competition Law regarding abuse of government process.
-However, the list of abusive conducts as provided under the Law is not exhaustive.
-Under certain circumstances abuse of government process may qualify as abuse of dominant position.
-LATVIA
+But, the list of abusive conducts as provided under the Law is not exhaustive.
+Potentially, abuse of government process may qualify as abuse of dominant position.

-29 'Structural abuses' - mergers and acquisitions as exclusionary practices
+30 'Structural abuses' - mergers and acquisitions as exclusionary practices